sophiajt/rustux/README.md

 `let-env EDITOR = "helix"` will let you set a default editor.

-If you want to make `nu` your defualt shell, you may want to run `config env` and set up the PATH to be what you want.
+If you want to make `nu` your default shell, you may want to run `config env` and set up the PATH to be what you want.
 You can put something like this at the bottom.

 ```nushell
 let-env PATH = [
   # all your paths
 ]
 ```

+## Install an IDE

+If you're a developer, [lapce](https://lapce.dev/) is cool.

+##

 ## Areas that need some love